Don't Play Favorites: Minority Guidance for Diffusion Models: Ablation Studies, Analyses, and Discussions

 \section{Ablation Studies, Analyses, and Discussions}

 We continue from Sections~\ref{sec:method} and~\ref{sec:exp} of the main paper and provide ablation studies and discussions on the proposed approach.
-We first consider the use of other distance metrics for minority score in place of LPIPS.
+We first make an investigation for choosing a proper distance metric that can yield well-performing minority score.
+We subsequently present additional evidence to reinforce the effectiveness of the minority score as a detector of minority instances.
 After that, we ablate the number of classes $L$ and investigate its impact on the performance of minority guidance.
 We also explore the sensitiveness of our algorithm w.r.t. the number of available samples $N$.
-We then investigate another strategy for the minority-focused generation, which is naturally given by our minority score.
-Lastly, we give an analysis to provide a rationale on quality degradation observed in samples from minority guidance when specifically focusing on minority classes.
+We then explore another strategy for the minority-focused generation, which is naturally given by our minority score.
+We further perform an ablation study on $t$, the perturbation timestep for minority score.
+Lastly, we conduct additional investigations on our in-house brain MRI dataset to highlight the practical significance of our work.